 Two additional filters (using the same windings shown in Fig. 7) were created to test two coil configurations having different magnetic coupling directions.
-In addition to a pair of line-to-ground (Y) capacitors (Panasonic ECK-ATS472ME6)

-for common-mode filtering, these test filters incorporate a Rubycon 250MMCA334KUV class X2 line-to-line capacitor for differential-mode filtering.
+In addition to a pair of line-to-ground (Y) capacitors (Panasonic ECK-ATS472ME6) for CM filtering, these test filters incorporate a Rubycon 250MMCA334KUV class X2 line-to-line capacitor for DM filtering.
 Fig. 9 is a photo of one of the filters, and shows its internal layout.
 Figs. 10 and 11 show the filter configurations and illustrate the difference between the two winding orientations.

-Windings placed in the same direction each throw flux in a way which opposes the flux of its paired winding for commonmode currents, reducing each winding's effective inductance.
-In the case of the windings oriented in the opposite direction, the flux from each winding is reinforced by the other for common-mode currents, providing a coupling direction like that of a common-mode choke, and increasing each winding's effective inductance.
+Windings placed in the same direction each throw flux in a way which opposes the flux of its paired winding for CM currents, reducing each winding's effective inductance.
+In the case of the windings oriented in the opposite direction, the flux from

 Fig. 10.
 Two orientations of coupled inductance compensation coils.
-The coils are of the type shown in Fig. 7.
-C{Y1} and C{Y2} are Panasonic ECK-ATS472ME6, C{X1} is a Rubycon 250MMCA334KUV.
-The two circuits only differ with respect to mutual coupling among the coils.
+The coils are of the type shown in Fig. 7. $C{Y1}$ and $C{Y2}$ are Panasonic ECK-ATS472ME6, $C{X1}$ is a Rubycon 250MMCA334KUV.
+The two circuits only differ with respect to mutual coupling among the coils. (a) Same direction. (b) Opposite direction.

 Fig. 11.
-Flux patterns for common-mode operation of the two magnetic winding configurations of Fig. 10.
-Windings oriented in the same direction generate flux in a way which opposes the flux of the paired winding for common-mode currents.
-Windings oriented in the opposite direction generate fluxes which reinforce each other, providing a coupling direction like that of a common-mode choke.
+Flux patterns for CM operation of the two magnetic winding configurations of Fig. 10.
+Windings oriented in the same direction generate flux in a way which opposes the flux of the paired winding for CM currents.
+Windings oriented in the opposite direction generate fluxes which reinforce each other, providing a coupling direction like that of a CM choke. (a) Same direction. (b) Opposite direction.